The Fiancée (album): Album

 There is a video that has been released for the track "They Drew Their Swords," and one has been shot in New York for "Forgive Me Nashville."

 The song "Forgive Me Nashville" was featured in This Is Solid State Volume 6 as part of a Christian metal compilation series.
 This song was named as an apology to the fans in Nashville - Josh Scogin, the vocalist, felt they gave a poor performance at a show in Nashville, Tennessee.
-The harmonica heard for the last thirty-four seconds of this song is by mewithoutYou's Aaron Weiss The final song is called "The Trumpet" which is referring to the hymn "The Trumpet", also called "Awful Pomp of Judgement" or "The Chariot".
+The harmonica heard for the last thirty-four seconds of this song is by mewithoutYou's Aaron Weiss.
+The final song is called "The Trumpet" which refers to the Sacred Harp hymn "149: The Trumpet", in other hymnals also called "Awful Pomp of Judgement" or "The Chariot".

 The music video for "They Faced Each Other," was a compilation of four thousand photographs taken during a photoshoot/performance for the video, and according to the video's introduction, over ten-thousand were actually taken during the "taping".
 Music videos for "They Drew Their Swords" and "Forgive Me Nashville" (New York) have also been shot.